Creating an SPM Package for SwiftUI

 }

-The view has a clear background and no content, since it should not be considered to be a view per se, but rather a swipe gesture capture area that can be added to any other view.
+The view has a clear background and no content, since it should not be considered a view, but rather a swipe gesture capture area that can be added to any other view.

 To fix this, let’s define a Coordinator inside SwipeGesture and return it in makeCoordinator: